 Family Self-Sufficiency (FSS)

 Family Self-Sufficiency is a HUD-sponsored asset-building program for families in federally subsidized housing through Chicago Housing Authority.
-Qualifying residents have the opportunity to build assets by increasing their earned income.
-Over the course of five years, FSS staff assists each family in setting and reaching goals toward financial stability and economic self-sufficiency
+Qualifying residents have the opportunity to build assets by achieving their goals.
+Over the course of five years, FSS staff work collaboratively with participants to gain skills and resources to increase financial stability and economic self-sufficiency.

 Imagine Dedicate Earn Achieve (IDEA) Initiative

 The program provides individual consultation and workshops focusing on financial education, housing and career development

 MYM is a 6 – 12 month savings and financial literacy program serving formerly homeless participants of several Heartland Human Care Services Supportive Housing programs.
 MYM has a savings program that offers a 1:1 matched savings component, with a maximum match of $200.